gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 ## Practical Example - Gearbox

-Let's start out with a model we can, at least in part, derive ourselves.
+Let's start out with a model we can, for the most part, derive from the ground up.

 A set of gears is probably one of the simplest models to create.
 It aligns well with your intuition, has a beautifully simple formula, and can be easily verified.